Azure/Metrics-Advisor-for-Equipment.github.io/docs/02-Preprocessing your data.md

 Once you have your data, you must establish how Metrics Advisor for Equipment will ingest it.
 Metrics Advisor for Equipment can look very different depending on how fast you need results or how much data goes into detecting an anomaly.
 To establish data ingestion, we’ll consider two other states of the data: batch and streaming data.
 The data's state impacts the speed and accuracy of the anomaly detection algorithm(s).

-Batch data on a storage medium (e.g., a database or a data warehouse), and hence, the data processing speed does not have any bearing on data loss.
+Batch data on a storage medium (e.g.. a database or a data warehouse), and hence, the data processing speed does not have any bearing on data loss.
 On the other hand, streaming data is typically characterized by the continuous and unbounded nature of inflowing data, where successive record chunks are sent simultaneously and in small sizes.